All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Important Safety Information

 All GLP-1 receptor agonists carry a boxed warning for thyroid C-cell tumors in animal studies.
-They are contraindicated in patients with MTC or MEN2 history.
+They're contraindicated in patients with MTC or MEN2 history.

 Acid reflux-specific safety guidance:

-• Continue acid suppression: Do not stop or reduce PPIs when starting a GLP-1 medication
+• Continue acid suppression: Don't stop or reduce PPIs when starting a GLP-1 medication

 • Manage the transition: Expect potential reflux worsening during weeks 1-12.
 This is temporary

-• Anti-reflux behaviors: Elevate the head of bed, avoid late-night eating, stay upright after meals
+• Anti-reflux behaviors: improve the head of bed, avoid late-night eating, stay upright after meals

 • Vomiting precaution: If you have esophagitis, choose a GLP-1 medication with the lowest vomiting rate